microsoft/onnxruntime/docs/tutorials/web/index.md

 nav_order: 7
 ---

-# Deploy ML models on the web
+# Deploy ML models on web

 ONNX Runtime Web is supported by version 1.8.0 of ONNX Runtime or later.